 More than meets the eye

 It’s not something parents want to think about, but it is possible that your child is being bullied by others on his team or abused—physically or emotionally—by a coach.
 Parents can usually catch physical abuse more easily than emotional abuse because of bruising or scarring.
 If your child is suffering emotional abuse from his teammates or coaches, it could manifest in other ways that may not immediately suggest that his sport or activity is to blame.
 Dr. Sileo says to keep an eye on physical symptoms that seem to creep up randomly, like headaches, tics, and stomachaches.
 If you notice that your child is acting differently at home or school and you suspect it has something to do with his activity, you can start a conversation with him.
 He may just be waiting for you to open the lines of communication to he can feel safe talking about it.
 According to Dr. Sileo, parents should “make a stand.
 Do not take the attitude that your child has to ‘toughen up,'” if something is legitimately wrong.
 The sooner you talk about it, the sooner you can get to the bottom of the issue and decide what steps to take.
-Here’s what to do if your child is being bullied or abused.

 Too much, too soon

 There’s something to be said about simplifying your family’s schedule.
 Sure, we want our kiddos to be involved with things they love, but when we overdo it with jam-packed schedules, everyone can suffer.
 According to CNN, 41 percent of children in a study conducted by KidsHealth said they feel stressed from overfilled schedules.
 Parents, too, may feel the pressure from running their kids back and forth between activities and being responsible for the associated financial costs.
 When extracurriculars seem to be more of a burden on the family than beneficial, it may be time to reevaluate them.